Azure/azure-powershell/src/Aks/Aks/help/Set-AzAksClusterCredential.md

 # Set-AzAksClusterCredential

 ## SYNOPSIS
-Reset the ServicePrincipal of a existing aks cluster.
+Reset the ServicePrincipal of an existing AKS cluster.

 ## SYNTAX